 There are a number of mortgage financing options available for real estate purchases in Singapore.
 Below is a list of the major options, so that you can compare your options and decide which is the right one for you given your circumstances.

-Your personal loan in SG is set for a time period, typically between 1 to 5 years.
+Your foreigner loan in SG is set for a time period, typically between 1 to 5 years.
 The current interest rates on most of these packages are 1% over prime but depend on how long your mortgage is fixed for.
 The advantage of a fixed rate package is a certainty, which means you know what your monthly installments will be for the term of the loan.
 The disadvantage is that most packages have no option for early redemption, and you cannot adjust your interest rate if circumstances change.

 Singapore Interbank Borrowing Offer Rate (SIBOR) is the publicly quoted rate that banks lend funds overnight to each other at.
 As the SIBOR increases or decreases, so does the rate of interest on your loan.
 The typical spread between the SIBOR and your home loan will be 1%, though the rate will increase with the length of the loan.